 - report offences to the police no later than 72 hours,

 - preserve any information that relates to it.

-If an ECSP doesn’t it is liable on conviction to a fine of R10 000 for each day on which such failure to comply continues.
+If an ECSP or a financial institution doesn’t, it is liable on conviction to a fine of R50 000.

 The President may enter into agreements with other states considering this is a global issue.